simonipiponi/ae-csv-setup/README.md

 const CSVFile = footage("CSV.csv");
 ```

-That effectively makes the CSV behave like a normal footage item, and your expressions will break if it's missing.
-Bonus: You can replace the CSV with a differently named one without having to go into epxressions to update the CSV file name.
-Just be sure it's always the first layer in the comp.
+This means that the CSV has to be the first layer in the comp — otherwise, this effectively makes the CSV behave like a normal footage item.
+Expressions will break if it's no longer in the comp (which is a good thing), and you can replace the CSV with a differently named one without having to go into expressions to update the CSV file name.
 Be careful doing it like this with huge CSV files though, because...

 ### 5. The file size of your AE Project might increase exponentially.